-“The scenarios presented by experts on the future of the Mediterranean, which speak of accelerating temperature rises and the entry of numerous alien species, the Mare Nostrum is at risk of changing face very quickly with inevitable consequences for communities.
-Now, more than ever, it is necessary to focus on the protected marine area, at least 30% by 2030,” the president of WWF Italy, Donatella Bianchi, said in a statement.
+“The scenarios presented by experts on the future of the Mediterranean, which speak of accelerating temperature rises and the entry of numerous alien species [show] the Mare Nostrum is at risk of changing face very quickly with inevitable consequences for communities.
+Now, more than ever, it is necessary to focus on the protected marine area, at least 30 percent by 2030,” the president of WWF Italy, Donatella Bianchi, said in a statement.

 Deep waters of the Mediterranean Sea also affected

-The loss of these species would have a dramatic impact on the entire marine ecosystem as they provide vital habitats for many species, produce benefits in the fight against climate change as some of them function as natural carbon sinks and also for our economy as they often attract divers and tourists, the study warns.
+The loss of these species would have a dramatic impact on the entire marine ecosystem, as they provide vital habitats for many species and produce benefits in the fight against climate change since some of these function as natural carbon sinks, the study warns, adding that there would also be economic disadvantages since the species attract divers and tourists.

-The report says native mollusks have declined by almost 90% in Israeli waters, invasive species such as rabbitfish account for 80% of catches in Turkey, and southern species such as barracudas and brown groupers have become common sightings in the waters of northern Liguria (Italy).
+The report says native mollusks have declined by almost 90 percent in Israeli waters and invasive species, such as rabbitfish, account for 80 percent of catches in Turkey.
+Furthermore, southern species, such as barracudas and brown groupers, have become common sightings in the waters of northern Liguria (Italy).

-Likewise, storms and higher temperatures are also transforming deep water depths and endemic forests of “posidonia”, “gorgonians” and “Pinna nobilis” have declined throughout the region, and have become completely extinct in some areas, such as in the Spanish Mediterranean.
+Likewise, storms and higher temperatures are transforming deep water depths and endemic forests of “posidonia,” “gorgonians,” and “Pinna nobilis” have declined throughout the region and have become completely extinct in certain areas, such as in the Spanish Mediterranean.